-Especially effective against aphids and citrus mealybugs, the lacewing is a predatory that feeds like a spider – injecting venom, then sucking out the victim’s bodily fluids.
+Especially effective against aphids and citrus mealybugs, the lacewing is a predatory insect that feeds like a spider – injecting venom, then sucking out the victim’s bodily fluids.

 A single lacewing is known to devour up to 200 soft-bodied pests in a single week during its larval stage and will turn to cannibalism once the food supply runs out.
 Note that the adults can be considered a pest in their own right, so order them with caution.

 Ladybugs and Lady Beetles

 While ladybugs and Asian lady beetles look very similar, the two behave quite differently and the latter can become a pest if the population gets too big.

 However, both species actively feed on mealybugs and a variety of other plant pests.
 When possible, try to get ladybugs, but you can use either in a pinch.